dimyG/jekyll-theme-chirpy/_posts/2021-04-23-the-pharaoh-and-the-millionaire.md

 The redistribution degree constraint protects a fundamental property of the system, which is the incentives of people who create wealth.
-This optimization problem would be useful until the point where the total available wealth is so large that the redistributed amount is enough to empower all people to their maximum potential.
+This optimization problem would be useful until the point where the total available wealth is so large that the redistributed amount is enough to **empower all people to their maximum potential**.
 From that point on, no more gains could be extracted by increasing it further and all new wealth could be used as incentives.
 This process means that the wealthiest people of our society will be losing a part of their wealth within the following decades, but in return the wealth creation will be accelerated and as a result their money will be upgrading faster,